 We are working hard on our annual report.
 For those who would like a quick fire round-up of 2016, take a look here.

 Finally, those of you as keen as we are on ‘evidence’ – at the end of last year, we were very pleased to conclude a case study on our work in Mozambique which shows that our work there is extremely promising.
 We conducted this evaluation alongside the University of Zambezia.
 We are currently working with the programme on how these efforts can be scaled.
-Please contact us for a copy of the case study.
+Download the case study.